dewdgi/wheel-emulator-windows/logics.md

 1. `CheckToggle()` detects Ctrl+M press **and** release while holding `state_mutex`, flips `enabled`, and returns the new value.
 2. The main loop immediately calls `input.Grab(enabled)` while still under the same loop iteration, so `enabled == false` guarantees `EVIOCGRAB` is released before the next batch of events is read.
-3. When transitioning to disabled, `SendNeutral()` pushes a centered HID snapshot so the host sees neutral pedals/axes before we let go of the keyboard/mouse devices, preventing “stuck trigger” heuristics in games.
+3. Every time the toggle flips (enable → disable or disable → enable), `SendNeutral()` pushes a centered HID snapshot so the host always samples G29-resting values before we hand input back and forth, preventing “stuck trigger” heuristics in games.
 4. Because `SendState()` can no longer race against `FFBUpdateThread()`, the HID report writer never clobbers the `enabled` latch mid-frame, so Ctrl+M release consistently ungrabs both the keyboard and mouse.

 This structural contract removes the data race entirely and couples the grab/ungrab sequence to an atomic state transition, preventing the stuck-grab failure mode observed previously.